ArnauQuintana/ArnauQuintana/README.md

 ## What You’ll Find on My GitHub

-- **Open-source Projects**: Feel free to explore my work, which includes various embedded systems projects, power electronics designs, and software simulations.
+- **Projects**: Feel free to explore my work, which includes various embedded systems projects and power electronics designs.
 - **Code Samples**: I share code and documentation for anyone looking to learn or collaborate.
 - **Research and Development**: My GitHub also showcases my research efforts in control systems and power electronics.